EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 {:.no_toc}
 ### Trail 1
 So, instead of diving and snorkeling, we spent the morning doing laundry before heading to el Yunque forest.
-I had planned to hike the El Yunque Peak Trail (8km) and the La Coca trail (6km) but, because
+El Yunque Forest, the only tropical rainforest in the US, is a UNESCO World Biosphere Reserve, known for its biodiversity and scenic trails.

-5 miles
+I had planned to hike the El Yunque Peak Trail (8km) and the La Coca trail (6km) but, because 5 miles

 ![Trail1](https://github.com/EstelleGvl/Around-the-World/blob/main/assets/img/puertorico/PXL_20240111_180421088.jpg?raw=true)